Abhishek-kanaujia/DATA-ANALYST-PORTFOLIO/Customer Churn Analysis & Prediction/README.md

 ### 1. **Setting Up the Database**
 - Create the `customer_data` table and load the data using the `COPY` command.
-- Run the SQL queries for data exploration and cleaning (e.g., creating `prod_Churn`).
+- Run SQL queries for data exploration and create the `prod_Churn` table for cleaning.

 ### 2. **Power BI Transformations**
-- Import the `prod_Churn` table into Power BI.
+- Import the cleaned data (`prod_Churn`) into Power BI.
-- Apply the Power Query transformations to add the necessary columns and create the reference tables for age and tenure groups.
+- Apply necessary transformations to add columns for churn status, age groups, and tenure groups.
-- Create the necessary measures for churn insights.

 ### 3. **Building the Model**
-- Load the cleaned data from `prod_Churn` into your machine learning environment.
+- Load the data from the `prod_Churn` table into your Python environment.
-- Train the churn prediction model using relevant features.
+- Train the machine learning model using features such as `monthly_charge`, `tenure_in_months`, and `age`.
-- Save the predictions to a new csv file, `churnPredictions`.
+- Save churn predictions to a CSV file (`churnPredictions`).

 ### 4. **Power BI Dashboard**
-- Import the model predictions into Power BI.
+- Import churn predictions into Power BI.
-- Create the interactive dashboards for churn analysis and churn predictions.
+- Create the churn prediction dashboard with interactive features to display the predicted churn rate and associated factors.